nova0821/iotjs-wiki/IoT.js-API:-HTTP.md

 ## Class: http.ClientRequest
 ### Event
-#### 'end'
-This event triggered when no more data to be received remains from client request.

 #### 'response'
 * `response: http.IncomingMessage` instance

 After response header is parsed, this event will be fired.

 ## Class: http.ServerResponse
 ### Event
-#### 'end'
-This event triggered when no more data to be received remains from server response.

 ## Class: http.IncomingMessage
 ### Event